 21 of 23

-Sorrel, Rumex acetosa, is a perennial herb that is cultivated as a garden herb or leaf vegetable.
-The leaves may be puréed in soups and sauces or added to salads; they have a flavour that is similar to kiwifruit or sour wild strawberries.
+Sorrel, Rumex acetosa, is a perennial that is cultivated as a garden herb or leaf vegetable.
+The leaves may be puréed in soups and sauces or added to salads; they have a flavor that is similar to kiwifruit or sour wild strawberries.

 Boiling the roots and leaves with water will produce a dark green dye bath.Continue to 22 of 23 below.